RSTMH Annual Meeting 2025 - AI in Global Health: Ethics, Equity and Innovation

 Chair: Professor Kathryn Maitland, Professor of Paediatric Tropical Infectious Diseases at the Faculty of Medicine and Director of the ICARE Centre at the Global Centre of Health Innovation, Imperial College, London

-Panel – Implication of AI for healthcare delivery
+Panel – Impact of AI on healthcare delivery in hospitals, in rural communities and humanitarian settings

-• Olufemi O. Adewole, Obafemi Awolowo University Teaching Hospital
+• Professor Olufemi O. Adewole, Obafemi Awolowo University Teaching Hospital

-• Louise Thwaites, Centre for Tropical Medicine and Global Health
+• Professor Louise Thwaites, Centre for Tropical Medicine and Global Health

 • Jen Perkins, MSF